-At long last there's an antidote to those cringe-worthy “Twilight" and "Fifty Shades" fiascos.
+At long last there's an antidote to those cringeworthy "Twilight" and "Fifty Shades" fiascos.
 Here's a love story with genuine stakes, grown-up characters and a great sense of fun.
-Having radically exceeded my hardhearted expectations, it should leave romcom fans feeling as delighted as children on Christmas day.
+Having radically exceeded my hardhearted expectations, it should leave rom-com fans feeling as delighted as children on Christmas Day.

 "Crazy Rich Asians" gives us a smooth, polished take on Cinderella in a context looking at cultural clashes that reach beyond ethnic similarities.
-Rachel, a first generation Chinese-American, speaks Cantonese as well as anyone in Nick's family, and most of the all-Asian cast speaks a plummy Queen's English from their days in elite British boarding schools.
+Rachel, a first-generation Chinese-American, speaks Cantonese as well as anyone in Nick's family, and most of the all-Asian cast speaks a plummy Queen's English from their days in elite British boarding schools.

-But there's much that Rachel doesn't have in common with Nick's kin, who follow ancient codes of duty to family, not all-American personal fulfillment and pursuit of happiness.
+But there's much Rachel doesn't have in common with Nick's kin, who follow ancient codes of duty to family, not all-American personal fulfillment and pursuit of happiness.
 As much as she tries to respect them, their traditions feel artificial, turning her relationship with Nick into an East-West snarl-up.

 Michelle Yeoh is a treasure as Nick's chilly, regal mother, Eleanor.
 What a rich character she is, dominant yet detached and high-minded, untainted by human pettiness.
-A mega-rich Hong Kong film superstar for decades, Yeoh handles the part with the serene confidence of a born empress.
+A Hong Kong film superstar for decades, Yeoh handles the part with the serene confidence of a born empress.

 Eleanor rarely expresses criticism; implication is so much more elegant.
 She examines Rachel like a mildly bothersome mosquito to be waved away, too unimportant to swat.
-She's certain that Rachel lacks the refined cultural sensitivity needed to enter her lofty circle, let alone join her family.
-She expects Rachel to fly back to vulgar New York City, and Nick to return to his proper home with mother.
+She's certain Rachel lacks the refined cultural sensitivity needed to enter her lofty circle, let alone join her family.
+She expects Rachel to fly back to vulgar New York City, and Nick to return to his proper home with his mother.

-With a minor glance or a subtle acoustic change in her voice she's as deadly as a torpedo.
+With a minor glance or a subtle acoustic change in her voice, she's as deadly as a torpedo.
 And yet she can be kind and inclusive as she tries to send Rachel packing, inviting her to make bao dumplings and chat about babies.
 Eleanor is difficult, but no Medusa.

 But the film's strongest selling point isn't that, or its dressed-to-kill costuming or its use of chic locations and appetite-exciting food porn.
-Its benefit is filtering all those elements through an old Capulets and Montagues storyline and creating a deft, intelligent charmer as irresistibly fizzy as the champagne its characters quaff ‘round the clock.
+Its benefit is filtering all those elements through an old Capulets-and-Montagues story line and creating a deft, intelligent charmer as irresistibly fizzy as the champagne its characters quaff round-the-clock.
 It gives romance the royal treatment.